Intracranial hemorrhage: Subarachnoid hemorrhage

 A subarachnoid hemorrhage (SAH) is bleeding into the subarachnoid space—the area between the arachnoid membrane and the pia mater surrounding the brain.
 Trauma can also cause SAH when the arteries and veins coursing through the subarachnoid space are ruptured.

-It is usually located at the cerebral sulci near the vertex of the head and spare the basal cisterns on CT scan.
-Severe trauma can cause SAH in all parts of the brain.
+On CT imaging, traumatic SAH is usually localized to the cerebral sulci near the vertex of the head and typically spares the basal cisterns.
+Severe trauma can cause SAH in all regions of the brain.
 When the SAH volume is large, rarely it can cause cerebral infarction a few days after trauma due to arterial vasospasm.

-Although CT scan is performed more often than MRI to detect SAH, MRI is more sensitive than CT in this aspect.
-SAH shows hyperintense signal of Fluid-attenuated inversion recovery (FLAIR) sequence and blooming artifact on susceptibility weighted imaging (SWI).
+Although CT scans are more frequently used for initial evaluation, MRI is more sensitive than CT in detecting SAH.
+Findings may include hyperintense signal of fluid-attenuated inversion recovery (FLAIR) sequence and blooming artifact on susceptibility weighted imaging (SWI).

-Computed tomography angiography (CT angiography) or Magnetic resonance angiography (MR angiography) should be done if fracture involves the carotid canal, because in such cases, posttraumatic vasospasm can occur, thus cutting blood supply to the brain.
-Besides, intracranial hemorrhage that are atypical for trauma should also be investigated further with CT or MR angiography to look for other causes of intracranial bleeds apart from trauma causes.
-Such atypical patterns includes: isolated SAH in the basal cisterns, isolated large-volume SAH in the Sylvian fissure, and isolated SAH in the anterior interhemispheric fissure.
-These cases warrants investigations to look for aneurysms that can cause such bleeding.
+Further vascular imaging, such as CT angiography (CTA) or MR angiography (MRA), is recommended in certain situations—particularly when a skull fracture involves the carotid canal, due to the risk of post-traumatic vasospasm impairing cerebral perfusion.
+These imaging techniques are also used when the hemorrhage pattern is atypical for trauma, as in isolated SAH located in the basal cisterns, Sylvian fissure, or anterior interhemispheric fissure.
+Such patterns may suggest ruptured intracranial aneurysms, and warrant further investigation.

 Non-traumatic

 Hypertensive bleed

-Intracranial bleed in hypertensive subjects usually occurs at 50 to 60 years of life with 30 to 50% chance of death.
+Hypertensive intracerebral hemorrhage (ICH) typically occurs in individuals between 50 and 60 years of age and is associated with high mortality, with case fatality rates ranging from 30% to 50%.
 Such hemorrhages are typically located in the basal ganglia, cerebellum, or occipital lobes.
-Other location such as bleed within the cerebral cortex and intracranial bleed in people younger than 50 years should prompt further investigations on other causes of bleed such as brain tumour or cerebral arteriovenous malformation.
-The bleed can be very small without any significant effect on surrounding brain or large hemorrhage that exerts mass effecct on adjacent brain.
-Follow up CT scan is recommended.
-Those with extension of bleed into the ventricular system, expansion of bleeding, or increasing cerebral oedema on CT scan gives poorer prognosis.
-CT angiography (CTA) of brain can be performed to investigate the source of bleeding.
-An image during the delayed phase of the CTA may be taken to look for pooling of contrast that signifies active bleeding (known as "Spot sign").
-Presence of "Spot sign" signifies poor clinical outcome for the subject.
+Less common locations, such as lobar bleeds within the cerebral cortex or intracranial bleeds in people younger than 50 years of age, should prompt further investigation for alternative etiologies, such as brain tumors or cerebral arteriovenous malformation.

+The size of the hemorrhage can vary, ranging from small, asymptomatic lesions to large hematomas causing mass effect and increased intracranial pressure.
+Follow-up CT imaging is recommended to monitor hematoma expansion, ventricular extension, or progressive cerebral edema, all of which are associated with poorer outcomes.

+CT angiography (CTA) may be used to assess active bleeding.
+The presence of a "spot sign"—contrast pooling within the hematoma on delayed-phase imaging—suggests ongoing hemorrhage and is considered a predictor of hematoma and worse clinical prognosis.